 Current NSCC students who have earned 24 or more college-level credits with a cumulative GPA of 3.1 or higher are eligible to join DAPi.
-Students must also have an interest in leadership and a disability documented through Disability Services at NSCC.
+Students must also have an interest in leadership and a documented disability.
 Qualified students are invited to join at the start of each fall and spring semester.

 Why Join DAPi?

 Delta Alpha Pi creates a space to creatively and collaboratively effect change while distinguishing yourself as a leader.

 Here are some statistics based on 2015 member feedback:

 - 80% of survey respondents said that they gained professionally valuable experience through their participation in DAPi.

 - 93% of survey respondents said that DAPi helped them connect with other students.

 - 100% of survey respondents said they would recommend DAPi to other students.

 And some recent comments from members: